 - Satisfaction of Judgment - a form certified through the court that states the DJN has been paind in full (partial satisfaction is not accepted)

 - Bankruptcy - A certified copy of the bankruptcy petition which has the date filed and court case number included

 - Expunge or Vacate Order – A court stamped order that expunges or vacates the DJN (this exempts the defendant from complying with the reinstatement requirements)

 If you default on an agreement, the plaintiff can notify DMV and your driver license and vehicle registrations will be suspended.

 When DMV receives acceptable documentation of compliance with the DJN requirements, you may reinstate your driver license and vehicle registrations when you:

-SR22 insurance filing for three years from the date of reinstatement eligibility
+SR22 insurance certificate and maintain it for three years; this starts on the date of reinstatement eligibility

 fees for the driver license (may be done

 fees for the vehicle registrations (payable by mail or at a DMV Service Center only)